rafabene/devops-demo/Readme.md

 To run this demo on a Docker Swarm Cluster, check [Docker Swarm Readme.md](swarm/Readme.md)

 To run this demo on a Kubernetes Cluster, check [Kubernetes Readme.md](kubernetes/Readme.md)

+To run this demo on a Openshift, check [Openshift Readme.md](openshift/Readme.md)